 Image of weights of the sample.

-Image has the same resolution as the sample size (sb_t_retina_par.model.obj_size) and is a gray scale rappresentation of the prediction weight in each pixel of the sample, where
+Image has the same resolution as the sample size (sb_t_retina_par.model.obj_size) and is a gray scale representation of the prediction weight in each pixel of the sample, where

-The weights map has been exported for two main purpouse:
+The weights map has been exported for two main purpose:

 It is very useful to be able to check if the classifier has correctly understood which object is to be recognized and therefore segmented with respect to the background.
 In fact, it can happen that the classifier gets confused and trains on the background instead of on the object.
 This problem is all the more critical the smaller the percentage of the object area compared to that of the whole sample, ie obj_size.
 For example, L-shaped objects or ring objects, where the most part of the sample area is occupied by the background.